 A stack of Christmas tree storage tubs waiting to be used (top left).
 A Waterland "water model" tub with a deep enough egg laying area (top right).
 A large Vision reptile tub (bottom left).
-For size reference, compare the tub size to the size of the bricks in the photo.
 A Christmas tree tub with a second tub used as a stand and storage unit (bottom right).

 Reptile tubs and wooden tables can be stacked to save floor space.
-Adjustable wire shelving, Gorilla Rack, steel garage shelving rack, rivet shelving, or similar shelving units are ideal for this.
+Adjustable wire shelving, Gorilla Racks, garage shelving units, rivet shelving, or similar shelving units are ideal for this.
 Optional wheels allow the stacked tubs to be moved easily as one unit.
-I am so glad I installed wheels on mine. :O)
+I am so glad I installed wheels on mine. :0)

 Wire shelving units work especially well because they are very flexible when it comes to sizing.
 Wire shelving is available in many sizes, usually up to 36" deep and 72" wide.
-I use that size for my medium size Vision reptile tubs (68" x 35").
+I use that size for my medium-size Vision reptile tubs which are 68" x 35".

 Attaching basking and UVB lights is also simple.
 You can hang the lights from the bottom of the top shelves or place the light fixtures on separate shelves above the tubs.
 I've done it both ways and each method has its pluses and minuses.
 Most of all, hanging the lights from above gives you the flexibility to adjust the bulb heights based on temperature and UV readings.
 When lamps are put on a shelf above the tub, you can only adjust basking temperature and UVB strength by changing the bulbs.